kotikkir9/Simple-API/README.md

   > dotnet ef database update Initial

 ## Documentation
-This API is working with "product" entities, that you can get, add, update and delete.
+This API is working with "product" entities, that you can read, create, update and delete.

 Product entity consists of: <br>
 >Name: string (required) <br>